 Fourth-century floor mosaics from Constantine's church are mostly covered up.

 Steps near the altar lead down to one of many small caves.

-The crowd here in the so-called Birth Cave is trying to see and get a photo of the manger.
+The crowd here in the so-called Birth Cave is trying to see Christ's manger.
 Anything flammable from long ago was lost in a fire in 1869.
 Still, people crowd in.

 We're jumped three miles to Solomon's Pools, actually Roman constructions.

 An aqueduct, much of which can be traced today, brought water from here to Jerusalem.

 There are three pools, once fed through tunnels that reach several miles upstream.
 The building is a pumphouse built by the British to bypass the aqueduct and push water in a pipe.
 When was it abandoned?
 Another good question.
 There are so many.

 With Palestinian sovereignty of this area, fences went up around the pools.
 Caption: "The Israelis aren't the only ones who can build fences!"

 Downstream a few hundred yards is the rapidly growing town of Artas, hardly separable from Bethlehem now.